 The Bellemeade City Parking Deck, located at the corner of Bellemeade and Greene Streets, is the closest parking to the law school.
 The university has arranged for a limited number of spaces in this deck for use by law students.
-Students will deal directly with the law school to obtain their spaces in the deck.
-The university will pass along its cost for these spaces to students who would like to purchase a space ($250 per semester).
-Starting Monday, August 13, incoming students may sign up for the Bellemeade City Parking Deck and pick up an entry card that allows them access to the parking deck.
-Parking deck cards are available to you as of Monday, August 13, through the Office of Student Affairs at Elon Law.
-Please note that we do not have enough cards for each entering law student, so these cards will be distributed on a first-come, first-serve basis.
-After Monday, August 13th, these cards will also be made available to returning second- and third-year students.
+Students may deal directly with the law school Registrar’s Office to obtain their spaces in the deck.
+The university will pass along its cost for these spaces to students who would like to purchase a space ($275 per semester).
+Please note that we do not have enough cards for each entering or upper-level law student, so these cards will be distributed on a first-come, first-serve basis.
+After the law school’s allotment of spaces has been depleted, students may attempt to secure a parking space directly from the city parking deck.

 The law school also offers a free parking lot for students located approximately three blocks from the school at the corner of Church Street and Friendly Avenue.
 Because this parking lot is not owned by Elon, we cannot guarantee that it will be available for the entire academic year.
 Students must display an Elon University parking sticker to park in this lot.
 This lot is policed by a local towing company to ensure only Elon students park there; this company relies on the stickers to determine who is authorized and will tow any vehicles that do not properly display a sticker, including Elon students (they will NOT waive the towing charges, even at the request of the law school administration).
-You will receive an Elon parking sticker on Registration Day.
-Towing enforcement will begin Wednesday, August 15th, so students can park in this lot on Monday and Tuesday of Orientation without this sticker.
+Entering students receive an Elon parking sticker during Orientation.
+Towing enforcement will begin the Friday of Orientation week.

 Rather than driving into the downtown area daily, students may choose to utilize Greensboro’s public transportation system.
 Made possible by the financial support of Elon and several other local university and college partners, HEAT (Higher Education Area Transit) provides enhanced and expanded transportation services to the entire Greensboro community.
 Law students ride HEAT and all other GTA fixed route service for free.
 Elon law students will be issued HEAT fare cards for each semester.
 For more information on HEAT and other GTA routes, visit www.greensboro-nc.gov/gta.